 After review of the April 1, 2003 filing by the Insurance Department, surcharge amounts originally proposed for the above-cited classifications were amended to reflect available information regarding the incidence of Hepatitis C in the general U.S. population.
-For this filing those approved levels of surcharges have been retained.
+For the April 1, 2004 Loss Cost Filing, procedures consistent with those approved levels of surcharges were retained, and those procedures are continued for purposes of this filing.